-Drummer Spencer Dryden, who died of colon cancer in 2005, played a role in 50s rock, then joined Jefferson Airplane and performed with the group on all of its key albums and at Monterey Pop, Woodstock and Altamont.
+Drummer Spencer Dryden, who died of colon cancer in 2005, played a role in 50s rock, then joined Jefferson Airplane and performed with the group on all of its key albums and at Monterey Pop, Woodstock, and Altamont.
 He was inducted into the Rock and Roll Hall of Fame with the Airplane in 1996.
 He quit the group in 1970 and signed on with New Riders of the Purple Sage.
 Four years later, in summer 1974, I interviewed him at length in upstate New York and published the following article.

 New Riders of the Purple Sage drummer Spencer Dryden remembers the five years (1966–70) that he spent with Jefferson Airplane as a mixed bag of good times and absurdity.
 But in the year before he left the group, it was the weirdness that predominated.